andrewcooke/simple-crypt/README.md

 passwords every second.

-So the pause on encryption and decryption is actually a sign that the library is protetcing you.
+So the pause on encryption and decryption is actually a sign that the library is protecting you.
 If this is unacceptable for your program than they may need to look for a different solution.
 I'm sorry, but this is the trade-off I chose when writing simple-crypt.